Past Awards & Scholarships

 The Missouri River Wastewater Treatment Facility Secondary Treatment Expansion and Disinfection Facilities project to increase capacity from 28 to 38 million gallons per day (mgd) average and a maximum of 80 mgd wet-weather flow to serve potential commercial, light industrial and residential development planned near the facility.
 The $94 million project involved new aeration basins, final clarifiers, an ultraviolet light disinfection facility and blower building.
 These new facilities replaced existing trickling filters with newer technology and increased the secondary treatment capacity.
 The solids treatment planning resulted in a new solids handling building that consolidated different facilities throughout the plant into one centralized more efficient building that housed new rotary drum thickeners, centrifuges, sludge pumps, sludge storage silos and a truck-loading station.
 The associated improvements to the solids processing included existing digester modifications as well as a new anaerobic digester.

-2014 Winner - Stan Musial Veterans Memorial Bridge
+2014 Award - Stan Musial Veterans Memorial Bridge

 Contractor: Massman/Traylor/Alberici JV